Frequently Asked Questions

 Sessions are focused, confidential conversations where we explore real challenges, clarify thinking, and define actions.
 The emphasis is on practical application and results.

-Coaching helps you develop your own solutions and shift behavior, rather than relying on external advice.
+Coaching helps you develop your own solutions and shift behaviour, rather than relying on external advice.
 This leads to deeper insight and more sustainable change.

 If you are open to reflection, willing to experiment, and committed to growth, coaching can be highly valuable.
 A discovery conversation is the best way to assess fit.